 The main attraction of the Blackberry for the business and Wall Street crowd was one hand simplicity.
 With s single stroke of the thump, you could read your messages and email (that’s all there was as far as smart-phones back then).
 With one simple movement, you could maneuver your way around the phone without thinking much about anything.

 And at the end of the day, that’s all that matters.
 Because besides using the phone to communicate, the next most common use was email.
 Today of course the business crowd also needs, news, twitter, stock quotes and weather.
 With very few exceptions, most business folks don’t need more than that.
+A quality mobile business voip phone service is the most important feature for any business professional.

 Now if you can get all that with the ease of doing everything with one thumb, why not buy the phone?